MongoEngine/mongoengine/README.rst

     # Run the test suites
     $ tox

-If you wish to run a subset of tests, use the nosetest convention:
+If you wish to run a subset of tests, use the nosetests convention:

 .. code-block:: shell